thanhxuanhd/ntg-agent/README.md

 - Repeat the same step for the NTG.Agent.Orchestrator project.

-- Start the NTG.Agent.AppHost
+- Start the NTG.Agent.AppHost, in the Aspire Dashboard you will see resource as below:
-  - NTG.Agent.WebClient is the website for end users.
+  - NTG.Agent.WebClient is the website for end users
-  - NTG.Agent.Admin is the website for administrators.
+  - NTG.Agent.Admin is the website for administrators
-  - NTG.Agent.Orchestrator is the backend API.
+  - NTG.Agent.Orchestrator is the backend API
   - NTG.Agent.Knowledge is the service responsible for ingesting documents.
 It extracts the content of uploaded files, generates embeddings, and stores them in a vector database.
 It also provides an API to search for relevant documents

-You can read more about GitHub model at https://docs.github.com/en/github-models/use-github-models/prototyping-with-ai-models

 ## How authentication work

 To get started easily, we use the shared cookies approach.
 In NTG.Agent.Admin, we add YARP as a BFF (Backend for Frontend), which forwards API requests to NTG.Agent.Orchestrator.
 Currently, it only works for Blazor WebAssembly.
 Cookies are not included when the request is made from the server (Blazor).

 ## Contributing